kigun-org/image-editor/README.md

 open sourced under a similar license (but read the LICENSE file for the full details).

-If you are interested in using the library for commercial purposes, please contact us.
+If you are interested in using the library under a more permissive license, please contact us (www.kigun.org).